huakim/FireDM/README.md

 - Python 3.6+: tested with python 3.6 on windows, and 3.7, 3.8 on linux
 - tkinter
 - [ffmpeg](https://www.ffmpeg.org/) : for merging audio with youtube DASH videos "it will be installed automatically on windows"
-- Fonts: (Linux X-server will raise an error if some fonts are missing especially emoji fonts, below are the recommended fonts to be installed, for more info refer to [issue #200](https://github.com/firedm/FireDM/issues/200).)

     ```
     ttf-linux-libertine